Hailee-ZHY/Pavement-Classification/ReadMe.md

 ## How to Run
 ### 1. Prepare Dataset Folder
-Before running any scripts, make sure to create a 'dataset/' directory to store the raw data
+Before running any scripts, make sure to create a 'dataset/' directory to store the raw data (*.shp & *.tiff)
 Then, run   `data_prepare.sh`

 ### 2. Train